Pictured above are the 2020/21 cohort of Executive Leaders

 Current and upcoming programmes

-will commence with a 3 day residential event at Wallaceville House, Upper Hutt in November 2020.
+will commence with a 3-day residential event at Wallaceville House, Upper Hutt in November 2021.
+Applications for this programme are now open.

 Over the following months there will be: